Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: System Model

 \subsection{\gls{iab} Architecture}

 We consider a downlink transmission scenario in an \gls{iab} network with \gls{iab}-nodes assisting the \gls{iab}-donor to provide service to a set of \glspl{ue}.
+While we focus on the downlink direction, the proposed formulation is equally applicable to the uplink with appropriate adjustments to the interference model and power constraints, as the underlying routing, scheduling, and topology optimization structure is direction-agnostic.
 Each \gls{iab}-node is divided into two main parts: the baseband processing unit, which includes both the \gls{du} and the \gls{mt}, and the radio frontend, which enables both the DU and the MT to communicate with other \gls{iab} nodes or \glspl{ue}.
 In order to support spatial diversity, the \gls{rf} frontend is divided into up to three distinct sectors, which can be activated on demand.
 The \gls{iab}-donor is connected to the core network with a wired (fiber) backhaul and has a \gls{cu}, a \gls{du} connected to the \gls{cu}, and the \gls{rf} frontend, also divided into three distinct sectors.
 An example of \gls{iab} network is presented in Fig. \ref{fig:iab}.

 Let us now introduce the problem formally.
 We start from a weighted directed graph $\pazocal G = (\pazocal V, \pazocal E)$, called measurements graph, constructed from \gls{ue} measurement reports.
 The network topology consists of \glspl{ue}, \gls{iab}-nodes, and \gls{iab}-donor.
 For detailed and more accurate graph representation, we split an \gls{iab}-node to its \gls{mt}+\gls{du} unit and individual \gls{rf} front end units corresponding to each sector (we assume that each of the \gls{mt}+\gls{du} unit are interconnected to the \gls{rf} front end via a wired link, see Fig.~\ref{fig:iab}).
 As frontends serve different sectors with different transmission capabilities, this decomposition enables to optimize power and resource allocation individually.
 Then, the vertices of the graph include: